road2paradise/GiftLand/README.md

 ### 6.07.2020

+Added additional features:

-1. Working on infinite scrolling and pagination to reduce # of get requests made to AWS S3 when page is loaded - rather than loading everything in the bucket.
+1. Infinite scrolling - to reduce the amount of get requests if users dont need to scroll through every image.
+2. Added user feedback on number of uploaded files.

 ### 1.07.2020